Gretaah/shopping_list/README.md

 * It says that users are mistrustful of or confused by sites that request their location without context and that I should consider tying the request to a user action instead.
 This is something I might implement in the future but I think it is fine as it is for now because of the type of users that will access my site are more advanced on this topic than a regular person.

+* When I tested the site in the wc3 validation tools a last time it gave me warning about some of the tags I added because of lighthouse, so I removed them again.

 <br/>

 ### Links